Last Updated on May 31, 2023 by Dave Schoenbeck

 When it’s time for the actual sales call, take some time beforehand to get yourself ready.
 It’s helpful to think in terms of the prospect specifically.
 What questions will you ask them?
 What deals or incentives are you prepared to offer?
 What objections or concerns do you think they’ll have, and how can you put them at ease?

-Finally, eliminate any distractions so you can focus entirely on the call itself.
+Finally, eliminate distractions so you can focus entirely on the call itself.
 Set aside enough time, sit in a quiet area where you will not be disturbed, and call precisely when you say you will, not earlier or later.
-These things will help you make a good impression on your prospect before you even begin your pitch.
+These things will help you make a good impression on your prospect before you begin your pitch.